- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 What is the SAP Mirage?

 The SAP mirage is a combination of factors that move the discussion away from what SAP has in a debate about a fantasy of what SAP has.
 Examples of techniques that support the creation of this mirage are:

-- Selling Off of SAP Roadmaps: SAP prefers to spend as much time as possible discussing the future of their products versus the present.
+- Selling Off of SAP Roadmaps: SAP prefers to spend as much time discussing the future of their products versus the present.
 When we supported SAP sales engagements in a technical capacity, customers were told by the salesperson to ignore the SAP UI (called the SAPGUI) because a new user interface was coming that was going to “blow the customer away.”
-Three years after this promise, the new user interface the salesperson was talking about (Personas) is dead.
-The one that followed, Fiori, is on life support (and we predict it will eventually die as we cover in the article Understanding Why Fiori Won’t Be Able to Survive).
+Three years after this promise, the salesperson’s new user interface was talking about (Personas) is dead.
+Fiori, the one that followed, is on life support (and we predict it will eventually die, as we cover in the article Understanding Why Fiori Won’t Be Able to Survive).

 - Co-option: SAP is a master at co-opting concepts and trends that it not only has nothing to do with but that its business model is opposed to.
 Cloud, SOA, “modular architecture,” the list goes on and on.
 Whatever is popular at the time, SAP “has always been about that” or has a partnership with some vendor that does precisely that, or is working on something that will meet that significant need.
 However, SAP keeps to the strategy that has worked for it, and this does not mean doing anything to make its products less expensive to implement, more comfortable to use with other applications, etc..

 In our view, no one is more skilled at selling a future with less supporting information than SAP.
-We have covered in other articles how S/4 HANA is not even released yet, and how its implementation numbers are greatly exaggerated, as explained in the article How SAP Controls Perceptions with Customer Numbers, and how it is roughly 95% identical to its predecessor (ECC).
+In other articles, we have covered how S/4 HANA is not even released yet.
+Its implementation numbers are greatly exaggerated, as explained in the article How SAP Controls Perceptions with Customer Numbers, and how it is roughly 95% identical to its predecessor (ECC).